It’s no secret that I’m not a fan of LA.

 But soon, we were getting overwhelmed again and we headed back to the car to attempt the drive to our next destination.

-Not realising that we would be directed ONTO HOLLYWOOD BOULEVARD.
+…not realising that we would be directed ONTO HOLLYWOOD BOULEVARD.
 I DROVE DOWN HOLLYWOOD BOULEVARD.
 FOR FIVE WHOLE MINUTES.
 (Because we were stopped for 90% of it.)

 If the day had been longer, we might have rented bikes and cycled down to Venice beach and back, but remember when I said parts of LA had made me feel uncomfortable?
 One part was a homeless guy shouting that he wanted money for drugs at Venice beach.
 I remember being shocked by how run down it was, considering it was VENICE BEACH.

-So I definitely didn’t feel like going there when there was only limited daylight left.
+Needless to say, I definitely didn’t feel like going there when there was only limited daylight left.

 Santa Monica was the perfect way to end the day.

 We wandered down the pier, grabbed some unhealthy pier food, and waited for the sunset to roll in.

 I wasn’t expecting much, being that it was cloudy and the sun was so obscured that colours were scarce.
 But I’m glad I kept a look out, because suddenly: